TropicalBastos/Dabble-News/README.md

 # Dabble-News
-A hand coded CMS in PHP that allows admins to publish articles and users to read them.
+A hand coded and mobile-responsive CMS in PHP that allows admins to publish articles and users to read them.
 SQL and PHP are used conjointly to allow for viewing, adding, editing and deleting articles.

 ### ORM Object Relational Mapping